awsdocs/amazon-ec2-user-guide/doc_source/ri-modifying.md

 If your Reserved Instances are not in the active state or cannot be modified, **Modify Reserved Instances** is disabled\.

 1. The first entry in the modification table displays attributes of selected Reserved Instances, and at least one target configuration beneath it\.
 The **Units** column displays the total instance size footprint\.
 Choose **Add** for each new configuration to add\.
 Modify the attributes as needed for each configuration, and choose **Continue** when you're done:
-   + **Scope**: Choose whether the Reserved Instance applies to an Availability Zone or to the whole region\.
+   + **Scope**: Choose whether the Reserved Instance applies to an Availability Zone or to the whole Region\.
    + **Availability Zone**: Choose the required Availability Zone\.
 Not applicable for regional Reserved Instances\.
    + **Instance Type**: Select the required instance type\.
 Only available for supported platforms\.
 For more information, see [Requirements and Restrictions for Modification](#ri-modification-limits)\.
    + **Count**: Specify the number of instances to be covered by the reservation\.